eosio-eps/EEPs/EEPS/eep-7.md

 The `scheme` that defines the URI format is `esr`.
 Any client application capable of handling EOSIO transactions can register itself as the default system handler for this scheme.

-The `path` portion of the URI is a represents a "[Signing Request](#signing-request)".
+The `path` portion of the URI is a represents a "[Signing Request](#Signing-Request-Specification)".
 The data that makes up each request is serialized using the same binary format as the EOSIO blockchain.
-Each request is also encoded using a url-safe Base64 variant ([appx: Base64u](#base64u)) and optionally compressed using zlib deflate ([appx: Compression](#compression)).
+Each request is also encoded using a [url-safe Base64 variant](#base64u) and optionally [compressed using zlib deflate](#compression).

 ###### Format Example